 At check-in, all the airlines utilise check in and baggage-drop desks at an appropriate height to serve those who use wheelchairs.
 Airline check- in staff will provide assistance to ensure the check-in process is undertaken in line with the passenger’s needs.

-Immediately after passenger security screening, a lift is provided to access the apron level gate lounges.
+Once passed the passenger security screening, a lift is provided to access the apron level gate lounges, this is located near Hudson’s outlet.
 Inclined walkways within the gate lounges allow access to the boarding gates themselves, without the need to transit stairs.
 The walkways are provided with handrails that incorporate domed button awareness indicators at the start and finish of the inclined sections of the walkways and steps.

 Facilities at Launceston airport do not include aerobridges to board or disembark aircraft.
 All access onto the aircraft is via aircraft stairs or mechanical lifting equipment (Personal Assistance Device) operated by the airlines.

 Airline staff will provide the assistance required to board or disembark the aircraft in an appropriate manner and usually offer pre-boarding to those with specific needs.
 Designated seating has been provided in our latest up-grades to allow close proximity seating to boarding kiosk locations.